LeopoldineMirtil/Scatterplot-Game/README.md

-# Scatterplot-Game
+# Scatterplot Game

-Correctly guess the coordinates of three random points
+Prompts the user to input the correct coordinates of three random points on a graph to win the game